rajat-g/Ultimate-Sideloading-Guide/cloudflare-setup.md

 ## Steps to Create Zero Trust Firewall Policy

-### 1. Clone the Repository
-Download the repository from GitHub:
+1. Download the repository from GitHub:
 ```
 git clone https://github.com/mrrfv/cloudflare-gateway-pihole-scripts.git
 ```
-2. Update the Configuration File
-Navigate to the repository and update the file:
+2. Navigate to the repository and update the file:
 ```
 cd cloudflare-gateway-pihole-scripts/lib
 ```